ReBoot

 9:15 Closing Celebration/Session 4

-Saturday Breakfast: Pancakes (plain and chocolate chip), Strawberry Topping, Scrambled Eggs, Bacon, Sausage Links, Hash Browns, Assorted Scones, Oatmeal
+Saturday Breakfast: French Toast with Strawberry Topping (optional), Scrambled Eggs, Bacon, Sausage Links, Hash Browns, Mixed Danishes, Oatmeal

-Sunday Breakfast: Biscuits and Gravy (Peppered Gravy & Sausage Gravy), Scrambled Eggs, Sausage Patties, Canadian Bacon, Diced Breakfast Potatoes, Cinnamon Sugar Donuts, Oatmeal
+Sunday Breakfast: Make-Your-Own Breakfast Sandwiches on Croissants: Eggs, Sausage Patties, Canadian Bacon, Diced Potatoes, Blueberry Muffins, Oatmeal

 We do our best to accommodate each of our guests and any food allergies by serving buffet style along with having an extensive fruit and salad bar.
 We also have many types of dry cereals that are available at every meal.
 We feel that serving buffet style allows our guests to choose from the items that are safe for them to eat.